-Planned lessons should encourage the students to engage in age and/or developmentally appropriate higher-order thinking skills (analysis, synthesis, evaluation, interpretation, transfer/generalization) as they develop a deep understanding of the content and academic language.
+Planned lessons should encourage the students to engage in age and/or developmentally appropriate higher-order thinking skills (analysis, synthesis, evaluation, interpretation, transfer) as they develop a deep understanding of the content and academic language.
 The formal assessment must allow the students to demonstrate their understanding of the content through the development of a product, participation in a process, or delivery of a performance.
-You will use a rubric to assess the qualities of the student work (product, process, or recorded performance) and share the results of your analysis with students and their families and/or guardians through detailed feedback that they will use to advance their learning.
+You will use a rubric to assess the qualities of the student work (product, process, or recorded performance) and share the results of your analysis with students through detailed feedback that they will use to advance their learning.
 You will submit blank copies and/or a description of the informal assessment as well as the formal and student self-assessments with corresponding rubrics, and your completed Learning Segment Template, in addition to contextual information and assessment descriptions.

-- ❖ Step 2: Teach and Assess.
+- Step 2: Teach and Assess.
 Video record all instruction and assessment activities and strategies as you teach the lessons of your learning segment.
 Select and submit unedited clips that show both you and your students engaged in the assessment strategies embedded in instruction.
-You will write annotations for your video clips that provide a description of what you are doing and the rationale for why you are doing it for the following: - assessing student learning and development of academic language - students using educational technology - providing content-specific feedback to the students - assessing student learning and use of age and/or developmentally appropriate higher-order thinking skills - facilitating instructional support personnel to engage students in learning
+You will write annotations for your video clips that provide a description of what you are doing and the rationale for why you are doing it for the following: - assessing student learning and development of academic language - students using educational technology - providing content-specific feedback to the students - assessing student learning and use of age and/or developmentally appropriate higher-order thinking skills